A version of this article appeared in the Summer 2021 issue of strategy+business.

 A strategy map is only the first step in making a strategy argument.
 “At this stage,” Sørensen and Carroll explain, “these statements are just unfounded claims in the strategy argument, and their veracity and importance have yet to be demonstrated.”
-That work begins in the second set of activities — logical formalization.
+That work begins in the second set of activities: logical formalization.

 Logical formalization entails testing the validity and soundness of the premises underlying the statements in a strategy map.
-Here the authors point to the competitive responses — or lack thereof — from companies like Nokia when Apple introduced the iPhone in 2007.
+Here the authors point to the competitive responses — or lack thereof — from companies such as Nokia when Apple introduced the iPhone in 2007.
 The cellular phone incumbents evaluated the iPhone’s call reliability and quality and concluded the new device simply wasn’t good enough to pose a competitive threat, let alone an existential one.
 But they didn’t challenge their own argument and its assumptions.
 As it turned out, the quality of phone calls didn’t matter much given the iPhone’s superior design and functionality.
 “Incomplete arguments can carry a lot of weight in strategic debates,” warn the authors.
 “That’s because they appeal to implicit premises in the minds of the listener[s].”

 The third set of activities — constructive engagement and debate — is aimed at socializing the strategy argument.
 Socialization surfaces new challenges and alternatives that improve strategy decisions, builds buy-in, and starts to move a strategy toward execution.
-The key ideas here are to embrace, rather than avoid, argument and to argue in a constructive way — avoiding the kinds of dysfunctional debates that only produce divisiveness and resistance.
+The key ideas here are to embrace, rather than avoid, argument and to argue in a constructive way — avoiding the kinds of dysfunctional debates that produce only divisiveness and resistance.
 “Vigorous argument should be encouraged and celebrated, provided that people are arguing constructively, not arguing blue,” Sørensen and Carroll write.
 “Arguing blue is about using every trick in the book to advance your point of view, deploying whatever powers of intimidation and persuasion you have at your disposal.”

 A company’s cultural norms play a large role in its ability to argue constructively.
 The authors call out Intel’s “disagree and commit” norm as an exemplar in this regard.
 Intel managers are expected to challenge and object while a decision is being made.
 But once it is made, they are expected to support it wholeheartedly.